Georges-Louis Leclerc, Comte de Buffon: Histoire Naturelle

 Buffon originally held that "the animals common both to the old and new world are smaller in the latter," ascribing this to environmental conditions.
 Upon meeting Buffon, Thomas Jefferson attempted "to convince him of his error," noting that "the reindeer could walk under the belly of our moose."
 Buffon, who was "absolutely unacquainted" with the moose, asked for a specimen.
 Jefferson dispatched twenty soldiers to the New Hampshire woods to find a bull moose for Buffon as proof of the "stature and majesty of American quadrupeds".
 According to Jefferson, the specimen "convinced Mr. Buffon.
 He promised in his next volume to set these things right."

 In Les époques de la nature (1778) Buffon discussed the origins of the Solar System, speculating that the planets had been created by a comet's collision with the Sun.
 He also suggested that the Earth originated much earlier than 4004 BC, the date determined by Archbishop James Ussher.
 Basing his figures on the cooling rate of iron tested at his Laboratory the Petit Fontenet at Montbard, he calculated that the Earth was at least 75,000 years old.
 Once again, his ideas were condemned by the Sorbonne, and once again he issued a retraction to avoid further problems.

 Buffon knew of the existence of extinct species as mammoths or European rhinos.
-And some of his assumptions have inspired current models, such as continental drift.
+Some of his assumptions have inspired modern theories, such as continental drift.